sluest/FermatCY/README.md

 ## Content

-- Fermat.CY: The main Mathematica notebook that contains all relevant code to reproduce the results and figures from the paper.
+- Fermat.nb: The main Mathematica notebook that contains all relevant code to reproduce the results and figures from the paper.
 - cydata.txt:

 ## Reference